Sotheby's • 2021–2022

 Web + mobile

-Shipped at parity across desktop and mobile so collectors can follow a sale wherever they are.
+Every state and status, from upgrade prompts to high-bid, outbid, won, and lost, ships at parity across desktop and mobile so collectors can follow a sale wherever they are.

 /03